Getting Started#

 2. pip does not attempt to check if the installed packages can actually be run against the installed GPU driver (CUDA GPU driver cannot be installed by pip), so make sure your GPU driver is new enough to support the installed -cuXX packages [2].
 The driver version can be checked by executing nvidia-smi and inspecting the Driver Version field on the output table.

-4. Numba installed from pip currently (as of v0.59.1) only supports conda and system CTK, and not pip-installed CUDA wheels. nvmath-python can also help Numba use the CUDA compilers installed to site-packages if nvmath is imported.
+4. Numba installed from pip currently (as of v0.60.0) only supports conda and system CTK, and not pip-installed CUDA wheels. nvmath-python can also help Numba use the CUDA compilers installed to site-packages if nvmath is imported.
 Same as above, this behavior may change in a future release.

 In general, mixing-and-matching CTK packages from pip, conda, and the system is possible but can be very fragile, so please understand what you’re doing.
-The nvmath-python internals are designed to work with everything installed either via pip, conda, or local system (local CTK, including tarball extractions, are the fallback solution in the detection logic), but mix-n-match makes the detection logic impossible to get right.
+The nvmath-python internals are designed to work with everything installed either via pip, conda, or local system (system CTK, including tarball extractions, are the fallback solution in the detection logic), but mix-n-match makes the detection logic impossible to get right.

 To help you perform an integrity check, the rule of thumb is that every single package should only come from one place (either pip, or conda, or local system).
 For example, if both nvidia-cufft-cu11 (which is from pip) and libcufft (from conda) appear in the output of conda list, something is almost certainly wrong.
 Below is the package name mapping between pip and conda, with XX={11,12} denoting CUDA’s major version: